Who are the 10 best MPLS providers you should be comparing?

 Is MPLS dead?

 In 2013, Gartner wrote content suggesting that while MPLS will not disappear, the technology would form a component of hybrid networking as a crucial component of Enterprise WAN services.
 As of writing this article, we are seeing this prediction realised as companies continue to use MPLS where privacy and end to end QoS is required outside of secure IPSec VPN (SD WAN).
-We're also seeing MPLS augmented with SD WAN technology to deliver the best of both VPN service options.
+We're also seeing MPLS augmented configuration with SD WAN technology to deliver the best of both VPN service options.
 There is no doubt that cloud applications are one of the main drivers behind the rise of SD WAN across Internet circuits.
 Cloud providers are enjoying the extra budget generated by WAN cost savings.

 Cost of ownership is viewed as high vs Internet circuits and encryption (without considering network management) but readers should not this isn't always the case depending on country.
 An an example, pricing for MPLS within the UK vs Internet is not too different but the US remains more expensive when comparing MPLS vs Internet.
 MPLS is viewed as a less flexible technology, in part due to Internet facing Cloud applications, but also as a result of SD WAN providing built in security via next generation Firewall, Intrusion Protection, DDOS, Content filtering together with granular reporting functionality.
 The security aspect coupled with application path selection, optimisation and acceleration all begin to make sense as cloud services are public facing.